wmcnamara/crynn/README.md

 </p>

 ## Introduction
    Crynn is an open source game engine created with C++20 and OpenGL.
-   Crynn is a beginner engine.
+Crynn is *not* a beginner engine.
 Knowledge of matrix math, OpenGL, C++ and Visual Studio is required.
    Currently only supports building to Windows.

 ## Features